gelisam/commutative/README.md

 But if you wrote `lookupBy'` assuming its argument was commutative, you would probably accept a pull request suggesting the following reimplementation.
 The new code has less moving parts, and it has the same behaviour as the previous implementation.
 Or has it?

         lookupBy' :: (a -> a -> Bool) -> a -> [(a, b)] -> Maybe b
-        lookupBy' eq x = listToMaybe . dropWhile not_x where
+        lookupBy' eq x = fmap snd . listToMaybe . dropWhile not_x where
-          not_x = not . eq x
+          not_x = not . eq x . fst

         >>> lookupBy' (==) 10 env
         Just 'c'